 Priming in New Media

-On my podcast I talked about a story from the summer that found that the chemical oxytocin is released in the brain when someone interacts in a social network.
+Interesting research found that the chemical oxytocin is released in the brain when someone interacts in a social network.
 Oxytocin is the chemical that is recognized as the human stimulant of empathy, generosity, trust, and more

 So how can you put these two things together?
 For social interactions let’s get beyond sending out promotions and special deals.
 Think of creating over arching messages and positioning.
 These are messages that essentially prime your audience and position you or your service in a certain way.